 Thankfully, the answer is an incredible “yes”!
 As loosely translated from a statement recently made by the TaiG team themselves: “we will try to give you surprises in every subsequent iOS public release”.
 That statement, in conjunction with the fact that, at the bare minimum, the main kernel exploit has been preserved in 8.1.2, bodes extremely well for the possibility of a TaiG jailbreak 8.1.2 update.

 To summarize, iOS 8.1.2 isn’t as big of a deal as its predecessor was – at the time it patched the only Untethered jailbreak.
 However, having said that, it’s recommended that any individual interested in both jailbreaking and updating avoid today’s release until it’s possible to once again jailbreak the latest public firmware, otherwise individuals who update will be locked out of jailbreaking for the time being.

 Of course, as always, we’ll have complete details and updates pertaining to how the new minor 8.1.2 release, as well as future updates, will play into jailbreaking in the days, weeks and months to come – stay tuned and keep your browsers locked to Evasi0n Jailbreak.

-Thank you for reading and don’t forget to subscribe to our Jailbreak iOS 8.0.2 Evasion news feed, like us on Facebook, follow us on Twitter and add us on Google+ to be instantaneously notified when we publish new articles pertaining to Apple’s the forthcoming iOS 8.0.2 jailbreak utility, as well as new iOS 8 updates and Apple products.
+Thank you for reading and don’t forget to subscribe to our Jailbreak iOS 8.1.2 news feed, like us on Facebook, follow us on Twitter and add us on Google+ to be swiftly notified when we publish new articles pertaining to the iOS 8.1.2 firmware, future 8.1.x updates and revisions to both the TaiG and Pangu jailbreak utilities.